tyagi0320/Image-Steganography/README.md

 # Image Steganography

-A Python-based image steganography tool that embeds secret messages within images for secure communication.
+A Python-based GUI tool using LSB steganography and Columnar Transposition Cipher to securely hide/extract secret messages within images for private communication.

 ## Features